jblayter/SDM-Playbook/team-enablement/remove-blockers.md

 ## 1. Detect Blockers
-- Ask directly in standups: *“Any blockers I can help clear today?”*
+- Ask directly in standups: *"Any blockers I can help clear today?"*
-- Use a `#blockers` Slack thread or JIRA “Blocked” tag for async reporting.
+- Use a `#blockers` Slack thread or JIRA "Blocked" tag for async reporting.
-- Probe during 1:1s when you hear “I’ll figure it out later.”
+- Probe during 1:1s when you hear "I'll figure it out later."

 ## 2. Categorize the Blocker